top of page

 Medicines and Medical Supplies / Syringes and Needles

-Unused, unwanted and/or expired medication in your home pose a risk to you, your family, and your community.
+Unused, unwanted, or expired medication in your home can be a risk to you, your family, and your community.

 • Substance use: The home medicine cabinet is one of the most common places people go when looking to use substances.

-• Accidental poisoning: Young children can get poisoned by taking medicine not intended for them.
+• Accidental poisoning: Young children can be poisoned by accidentally eating medications.

-Kitsap County residents can safely dispose of the medicines they no longer need by taking them to drop-box locations throughout Kitsap County.
-Participating pharmacies, clinics, hospitals and law enforcement offices will accept most prescription and over-the-counter medicines for disposal.
+You can safely get rid of medicine you don't need by taking medication to adrop-box location.
+Many pharmacies, clinics, hospitals and law enforcement offices accept most medicines for disposal.
 You can also request to mail unused medications.

 There is no cost to residents to use this service.

-Medical sharps are not accepted at these kiosks.
-If you use needles, syringes or lancets, such as insulin syringes or blood-testing lancets, dispose of them safely so others won't be hurt.
+Medical sharps (such as insulin syringes or blood-testing lancets) are not accepted at these kiosks.
+If you use sharps, get rid of them safely so others won't be hurt.

 Outdoor Burning